Skip to main content

 Reduced Rate (5%)

-The 5% reduced rate applies to breadbasket items sold by licensed food stores only.
+The 5% reduced rate applies to hygiene products and medications sold by licensed food stores only.

 Qualifying Items